FormerCounselor/Portfolio/documents/3D Printer Primer.md

 Place your model’s file into the slicer software of your choice, orient the model as desired, then slice the file.
 The slicer generates an instruction file.
 Load the sliced file onto an SD card, and insert that card into the printer.
 Clean the build plate with Isopropyl alcohol, commonly known as IPA, and wipe it with a clean, lint-free cloth.
 Pre-heat the nozzle to the manufacturer’s recommended temperature for the filament, and preheat the build plate to the recommended temperature so that the print will stick to the surface.

-Level the build plate.
-It is important to level the build plate AFTER it is at printing temperature, as leveling before heat expansion can result in a flawed print.
-A build plate must be leveled with respect to the printer’s frame, not the surface the printer is resting on.
+Level the build plate by rotating the knobs under the build plate.
+Many video guides for leveling the build plate are available on YouTube.
+The specifics of leveling a build plate is beyond the scope of this document.
 Select the model’s instruction file loaded onto the SD card from earlier, then print.

 #### Troubleshooting